SWEDISH COURSES

 Costs:

-Tuition for foreign students in Hungary is US $2,000–US $3,500/semester depending on the university.
-Monthly living expenses range from $700 to $1000, especially in cities like Budapest.
+Tuition for foreign students in Sweden is US $2,000–US $3,500/semester depending on the university.
+Monthly living expenses range from $700 to $1000, especially in cities like Stockholm.
 Rent for a shared student apartment can cost between $400 and $600 per month, while food and groceries average around $200–$300.
 Public transport passes for students are relatively inexpensive, typically $10–$15 per month.
-While tuition fees in Hungary are lower than in many Western European countries, the total yearly cost can range from €9,000 to €12,000, depending on location and lifestyle.
+While tuition fees in Sweden are lower than in many Western European countries, the total yearly cost can range from €9,000 to €12,000, depending on location and lifestyle.

 Pros: